Parch1/Mazi/README.md

 Video Demo: https://vimeo.com/409025265

-Built with React Native, Expo, Figma, Firebase, and Google Cloud.
+Built with React Native and Expo, and designed with Figma.

 # What it Does
 Mazi is a user-friendly mobile application that encourages people to move their bodies daily, care about their wellness, practice social distancing by staying at home, and support local businesses- now and always.